frconor-ebook/meditations/_posts/2025-04-18-the-anniversary-of-the-first-holy-communion-of-st-josemaria.md

 We can never get used to the fact that Our Lord is with us.
 We yearn to adore, to accompany, to ask, to atone.

 Cardinal Van Thuận says, "A lamp can give no light if it has no oil.
 A car will not run on an empty fuel tank.
-The soul of the apostle will degenerate if it is not nourished with the Blessed Sacrament."
+The soul of the apostle will degenerate if it is not nourished with the Blessed Sacrament" (Francis-Xavier Nguyễn Văn Thuận, *Road of Hope*, Point 360).

 That Eucharistic bread that gives life, the bread of life, the bread of angels, gives fire to everything we say.

 In each apostolic conversation, in each Circle, in each class, it helps to spread that blaze.

-"Just as the sun shines brightly, yielding its light on the earth," we're told, "so too does the Eucharist shine as a light for the spiritual life of human beings, and the source of peace among nations.\"
+"Just as the sun shines brightly, yielding its light on the earth," we're told, "so too does the Eucharist shine as a light for the spiritual life of human beings, and the source of peace among nations" (*ibid*., Point 361).

 The bread of angels brings many things with it: peace, serenity, assurance of faith.

 "If you lack everything," Cardinal Van Thuận says, "or find yourself bereft of all possessions, but still have the Eucharist, you should not be concerned.
-In fact, you still have everything, because you have the Lord of heaven here on earth with you" (Cardinal Francis-Xavier Nguyễn Văn Thuận, *Road of Hope*).
+In fact, you still have everything, because you have the Lord of heaven here on earth with you" (*ibid*., Point 363).

 Some of the testimonies of priests in particular, but also others imprisoned in communist prisons and other places, of the ways and means that they went to try and celebrate the sacrifice of the altar, to receive the Blessed Eucharist, are very inspiring, very heroic.

-Cardinal Van Thuận, in solitary confinement for something like 15 years in Vietnam, sent a message out through confidence that he needed the medicine for his stomach.
+Cardinal Van Thuận, in solitary confinement for something like fifteen years in Vietnam, sent a message out through confidence that he needed the "medicine for his stomach."

 Some sort of bread arrived, he was able to say the Mass; he got a little bit of wine from someplace; and the chalice was the cup of his hand.
 People were full of all sorts of ingenuity.